4Khan/Oracle-RAG-Apex-Application/README.md

 # Notes from Oracle LiveLabs: Building RAG Applications

 > Personal notes and learnings from following Oracle LiveLabs workshops on Retrieval-Augmented Generation (RAG).
-> **No workshop code is included.** These are our reflections, evaluations, and debugging logs.
+> **No workshop code is included.** These are reflections, evaluations, and debugging logs.

 ---